devanlooches/tmux-config/README.md

   * Inspired by <a href="https://github.com/erikw/tmux-powerline" target="_blank">Tmux-Powerline</a>
   * Some Keyboard shortcuts inspired by <a href="https://github.com/gpakosz/.tmux" target="_blank">https://github.com/gpakosz/.tmux</a>

-  # <a name="todo">Todo</a>
-  - [ ] Remake mail checker using Gmail api instead of applescript
   # <a name="about">About the creator</a>
-  I am a fourteen-year-old budding programmer.
+  I am a 15-year-old budding programmer.
 This is my first public Github repo.
 Any feedback would be much appreciated!
 Please post your comments under the Discussions tab.